 - WorkSafe Victoria Safety Basics webpage Sun Protection where you can download:

 The Australian Taxation Office has recognised the growing importance of sun protection while at work and allows tax deductions for the provision of sun protection for both individual workers and businesses.
 This depends on what type of work you do.
-Go to the ATO website and check out whether you may be able to claim.
+Go to the ATO website and check out whether you may be able to claim (check out the 'Deductions' information).